 - a.
 Private boat launch rail systems are preferred over private boat launch ramps.
 Applicants shall demonstrate that the preferred option is infeasible before selecting the less preferred option. - b.
 Boat launch rail systems shall be maintained in operating condition or must be removed. - c.
-Boat launch rail systems shall be designed, to the greatest extent feasible, so they are not barriers to littoral drift. - d.a.
-Private boat launches shall not extend below ordinary high water, unless they: - i.
-Consist of a ramp or similar structure constructed or placed upon the substrate to prevent direct vehicle or boat trailer contact with the lakebed, streambed, or tideland Are elevated, and - ii.
-Will result in no net loss of shoreline ecological functions, and

-- iii.
-Minimize aesthetic impacts to the greatest extent possible. - e.b.
-Commercial or community boat launching ramps shall provide a wash-down drainage crypt which incorporates oil-water separators for the treatment and disposal of wastewater associated with the boat launching ramp. - e.
-Private marine rail systems are preferred over private boat launch ramps.
-Applicants shall demonstrate that the preferred option is infeasible before selecting the less preferred option. - d.
-Marine rail systems shall be maintained in operating condition or must be removed. - e.
-Marine rail systems shall be designed, to the greatest extent feasible, so they are not barriers to littoral drift. - f.
+Boat launch rail systems shall be designed, to the greatest extent feasible, so they are not barriers to littoral drift. - d.
+Private boat launches shall not extend below ordinary high water, unless they: - Consist of a ramp or similar structure constructed or placed upon the substrate to prevent direct vehicle or boat trailer contact with the lakebed, streambed, or tideland, and - ii.
+Will result in no net loss of shoreline ecological functions, and - ii.
+Minimize aesthetic impacts to the greatest extent possible. - e.
+Commercial or community boat launching ramps shall provide a wash-down drainage crypt which incorporates oil-water separators for the treatment and disposal of wastewater associated with the boat launching ramp. - f.
 Floating watercraft lifts shall be located greater than nine feet waterward from the OHWM. - g.
 The area of floating boat lifts to be installed on the overwater structure must be included in the float grating calculations in marine waters or salmon-bearing lakes.